UziTech/atom-jasmine2-test-runner/README.md

   unspy: true
 ```

-This will include the function `unspy(object, method)` to allow you to restore the original function to a spy
+This will include the function `jasmine.unspy(object, method)` to allow you to restore the original function to a spy

 ### Writing Tests